EOSArgentina/tokens4telos/tokens4telos.contracts.md

 Creates a new token with symbol {{asset_to_symbol_code maximum_supply}} to be managed by {{issuer}}.

-This action will not result any any tokens being issued into circulation.
+This action will not result any tokens being issued into circulation.

 {{issuer}} will be allowed to issue tokens into circulation, up to a maximum supply of {{maximum_supply}}.

-RAM will deducted from {{$action.account}}’s resources to create the necessary records.
+RAM will be deducted from {{issuer}}’s resources to create the token’s stats table.

 <h1 class="contract">issue</h1>